cta-observatory/ctapipe/docs/flow/index.rst

    *prompt$> ctapipe-flow --config=mypipeconfig.json*
 By default it will run the flow based framework in sequential mode.
-Use --mode=multiprocessus to run it in a multiprocessus mode. flow based framework  send its activity to a GUI  on tcp://localhost:5565.
+Use --mode=multiprocessus to run it in a multiprocessus mode.
+By default it does not send any data to gui.
+To activate data transmition to gui, add -- gui=True option. flow based framework  send its activity to a GUI  on tcp://localhost:5565.
 But if the GUI is running on another system, you can use --gui_address option to define another address.